BoianaRajaRamesh/VendorManagement/readme.txt

         python manage.py runserver <port_number>
         EX: python manage.py runserver 8080
-        access the project using url: http://127.0.0.1:8080
+        access the project using url: http://127.0.0.1:8080 8.Documentation
     To access APIs, use the bearer token "rajaramesh".
 You can utilize the Swagger UI available at <base_url>/docs/.
 This interface allows you to interact with all APIs, including their requests and responses.
 When using Swagger for authentication, remember to prepend "Bearer" before the token, like so: "Bearer rajaramesh".

-In Swagger, there is a detailed explanation or description of APIs available.
+    In Swagger, there is a detailed explanation or description with request and responce of APIs available.
 Please refer to it.